Freddie Mac BorrowSmart Down Payment Assistance Program

 In what locations is BorrowSmart available?

-Standard down payment assistance (up to $2,500) is available in all 50 states.
-Up to $10,000 in assistance is available in select areas of Baltimore, Chicago, and Detroit.
+Standard down payment assistance (up to $2,500) is available in all 50 states. $3,000 in assistance is available in 10 select metropolitan areas.

 Get a head start with Freddie Mac BorrowSmart